smegbot1/NC-News-Portfolio/README.old.md

 **Personal Ideas**
 - render button to refresh comments to show users first.
 - use material ui snackbar for errors and post/delete confirmations.
--use moment js to format timestamps.
+- use moment js to format timestamps.
+- link all author occurences to specific user page.

 ## Deployment